plone/Installers-UnifiedInstaller/README.rst

 Features
 ========

-- checks for needed dependencies
+- Checks for needed dependencies
-- choose between zeo and standalone install
+- Choose between zeo and standalone install
-- choose between user and root install
+- Choose between user and root install
-- create system user and group for running plone
+- Create system user and group for running plone
-- and more

 For a full list of features, please check `the documentation <http://docs.plone.org/manage/installing/installation.html#installing-plone-using-the-unified-unix-installer>`_.